moogster11/servicedesign/_posts/2022-11-02-what-is-service-design.md

 ---
 layout: post
-title: "Johns first service design post"
+title: "What is Service Design"
 categories: misc
 ---